 - Children's Glade (Great Hill area)

 - Shakespeare Garden

 - Other areas where signs requiring dogs to be leashed are posted

 The speed limit in Central Park is 20 mph and is strictly enforced.
 Motorists and cyclists should slow down when drives are congested.

-Smoking is prohibited in Central Park and all NYC parks.
+Smoking is not permitted in Central Park.
 This includes the use of electronic cigarettes.
-Visit NYC Department of Parks and Recreation for more information.
+Learn more >

 We've gathered information to answer your frequently asked questions about Central Park and the Conservancy.
 Learn More >